apache/yunikorn-site/docs/get_started/core_features.md

 If throughput is bad, applications may waste time on waiting for scheduling, and further impact service SLAs.
 When the cluster gets bigger, it also means the requirement of higher throughput.
 The [performance evaluation based on Kube-mark](performance/evaluate_perf_function_with_kubemark.md) reveals some perf numbers.

+## MaxApplication Enforcement
+MaxApplication enforcement feature allows users to limit the number of running applications for a configured queue.
+This feature is critical in large scale batch workloads.
+Without this feature, when there are a large number of concurrent jobs launched, they would compete for resources and a certain a mount of resources will be wasted, which could lead to job failure.
+The [Partition and Queue Configuration](user_guide/queue_config.md) provides configuration examples.

+## CPU Architecture support
+YuniKorn supports running on ARM as well as on AMD/Intel CPUs.
+With the release of YuniKorn 1.1.0 prebuilt convenience images for both architectures are provided in the docker hub.